sahilmalhotra0510/io/template/label.md

 </li>
 </ol>
 -->
-1. Start with the following [nextjs-typescript-tailwind repo](https://github.com/modelearth/nextjs-typescript-tailwind)
+1. Start by forking the following repo: [nextjs-typescript-tailwind](https://github.com/modelearth/nextjs-typescript-tailwind)

-2. Implement a new standard-sized [environmental label](../../io/template/) inspired by "nutritional labels"
+2. Create HTML outout that matches our [environmental impact label](../../io/template/) mockup using EPD data from [toy json](../template/feed/toy100.json)

+3. Toggle to a <a href="../../apps/">mini-labels (upper right)</a>

-3. Design an interactive layout for our <a href="../../apps/">mini-labels</a> and cinematic <a href="../../community/projects/#cinematic">super-labels</a> using the six impact sets: Air, Water, Land, Energy, Health and Prosperity.
+4. Toggle to a cinematic <a href="../../community/projects/#cinematic">super-labels</a> using the six impact sets:
+Air, Water, Land, Energy, Health and Prosperity.
 [Samples](../../apps/)

 We're building toward interactive label functionality in React.
 Abrie has started React work in this <a href="https://github.com/abrie/zctaimpacts">ZCTA Impacts repo</a>.
 Here's the <a href="https://zctaimpacts.abrie.dev/#zip=30318">resulting label output</a>.
 Check out [React 18 with Blitz.js](https://blitzjs.com) for data layer abstraction that eliminates the need for REST/GraphQL.